coen-hyde/Shanty-Mongo/README.markdown

 Shanty has good test coverage.
 It's easy to run the tests:

-- Make sure you have [PHPUnit](https://github.com/sebastianbergmann/phpunit/) installed.
-3.6.2 or newer.
-- Place a copy of the [Zend Framework](http://framework.zend.com/) library in to the Shanty library folder.
-- Set the path to ZF by editing tests/TestConfiguration.php.dist and saving to tests/TestConfiguration.php
-- from command line in Shanty folder run phpunit tests/alltests
+- Run `composer install --dev`
+- Run `./vendor/bin/phpunit`

+If needed, you can change the MongoDB connection string, or the database name by editing the `phpunit.xml.dist` file.

 All tests should pass!